-Dezeen speaks to Google's head of hardware design Ivy Ross, trend forecaster Li Edelkoort and The Future Laboratory co-founder Martin Raymond about how technology and lifestyle design can become more integrated.
-Tune in from 4:00pm UK time to watch the talk live from Milan.
+Dezeen spoke to Google's head of hardware design Ivy Ross, trend forecaster Li Edelkoort and The Future Laboratory co-founder Martin Raymond about how technology and lifestyle design can become more integrated.

-Taking place at Spazio Rossana Orlandi in Milan, the panel discussion coincides with Google and Edelkoort's Softwear installation for Milan design week.
+The panel discussion took place at Spazio Rossana Orlandi in Milan, and coincided with Google and Edelkoort's Softwear installation for Milan design week.

-The exhibition, named after Edelkoort's 1998 forecast Softwear, presents a vision for how computer hardware could be more seamlessly integrated into workplaces and homes, through the introduction of elements such as textiles.
+The exhibition, named after Edelkoort's 1998 forecast Softwear, presented a vision for how computer hardware could be more seamlessly integrated into workplaces and homes, through the introduction of elements such as textiles.

 Edelkoort is one of the most influential figures in design and fashion.
 Originally from the Netherlands, the trend forecaster is now based between Paris and New York, and is an advisor to fashion companies and consumer brands around the world.